Piezoelectric/FRAC/README.md

 Set up the 𝓒𝓸𝓵𝓲𝓼𝓮𝓾𝓶 to enable keyboard hotkeys, and disable animations and visual effects.

+Download this repo as a zipfile and unzip it.
+Be sure to download [pyautogui_ext](https://github.com/Piezoelectric/PyAutoGui-Extensions) as well, and place that in the same directory.

 In `AutoColi.py`, find the following lines:

 ```